SHOOTING THE BLACK POWDER REVOLVER

 issued to Home Guard units only.

-To those new to cavalry re-enacting and who are just now buying their uniforms and firearms, you should know that most Civil War re-enactment associations forbid their Confederate units from carrying brass framed revolvers unless they are historically accurate copies of revolvers that were actually made in the South.
+To those new to cavalry re-enacting and who are just now buying their uniforms and firearms, you should know that the Confederate sections of most Civil War re-enactment associations forbid brass framed revolvers unless they are historically accurate copies of revolvers that were actually made in the South.
 I think that it is a well known fact that the famous John S. Mosby considered the Colt 1860 .44 Army (loaded with round balls) as the revolver of choice -- and that should tell you something.
-Then there is the fact that buyers in the South bought all the Colt 1860 Army revolvers Colt could manufacture directly from Colt at the beginning of the War, so if you buy a Colt reproduction, you will have a "Confederate" revolver without having to resort to a brass framed model.
+Then there is the fact that buyers in the South bought all the Colt 1860 Army revolvers Colt could manufacture directly from Colt before the beginning of the War, so if you buy a Colt reproduction, you will have a "Confederate" revolver without having to resort to a brass framed model.
 If you want to own a strong revolver and you want to be as "authentic" and as "period" as possible, if you want to avoid "farbing" yourself and ending up with the "wrong" kind of revolver or something forbidden to carry at a re-enactment, please stay away from brass.

 More important than the historical inaccuracy of brass is the issue of strength.
 Let's face it, brass framed Colt type pistols have a terrible reputation and over and over people warn that shooting normal charges will cause the cylinder shaft to pull out of the frame.
 As the shaft pulls out, the pistol gets all loose and the thing is ruined.
 This is especially true of the big .44 caliber models that Pietta has the shameless gall to call a "Confederate Navy" model.OK, it has come to my attention that owners of recently manufactured brass framed .44 caliber pistols claim that their Colt style revolvers show no signs of becoming loose even after firing hundreds of rounds at full loads.
 Not seeing how this could be possible, I've done some research into the metallurgy of copper alloys.
 It seems that there are alloys that are called 'brass' (but are technically bronzes) which are much stronger than common brass or even gunmetal brass (bronze).
 Speaking of gunmetal, the few 'brass' framed .36 caliber pistols that were manufactured in the South in the 1860s were, no doubt, made of gunmetal bronze salvaged from worn out cannons, but, modern brass framed pistols can be made of god-knows-what kind of brass, some of which is so weak as to earn these pistols their notorious reputations.